 Our Litigation Team regularly handle a wide range of disputes and we can provide practical and specialist advice with the aim of resolving your dispute quickly and cost-effectively.
-Please call me to have a no obligation chat about your civil dispute on 01536 276300 or use our online enquiry form.
+Please call us about your civil dispute on 01536 276300 or use our online enquiry form.

 There are a number of options available in law to someone owed money.
 It is important that these options are attempted at some point before court proceedings are issued, as the legal costs and court fees could potentially be high.
 The alternative remedies are not only more cost effective, but can also be much less time consuming in the long run.
 These include:

 - Using a solicitor

 - Court Action

 Before seeking professional advice, it is highly advisable that you speak to the person who owes you the money first.
 It is possible that an informal agreement may be negotiated for a plan to get the money repaid.

 Failing that, you should write them a letter advising how much they owe, what it’s for and what you have already done to try and get the money.
 During this stage, it is important to keep details of all your correspondence as this could potentially be relied upon later in Court.
 In addition, you should avoid being drawn in to long, drawn out, heated discussions.
 If you are unable to come to an agreement at this stage, other steps should be taken.